Bachelor of Arts in Early Childhood Education

 What you will learn

-Your Bachelor of Arts in Early Childhood Education allows you to complete coursework in childhood development, curricula, and program development.
+Your early childhood education (ECE) degree allows you to complete coursework in childhood development, curricula, and program development.
 When you complete the required coursework, you will be well acquainted with the education industry, be highly trained in various theories of childhood development, and exhibit advanced instructional skills.
-Upon completion of your Bachelor of Arts in Early Childhood Education degree program, you will be able to:
+Upon completion of your online degree, you will be able to:

-- Demonstrate knowledge of child development principles, including cognitive, language, physical and affective domains, in creating environments that are healthy, supportive, and challenging for children
+- Summarize principles of child development including cognitive, physical, linguistic, social-emotional and affective domains that define healthy, respectful, supportive, and developmentally stimulating environments for children

 Your Courses in Early Childhood Education

-Strengthen your skills while enhancing your understanding of the many aspects of children's development and education.
+Strengthen your skills while enhancing your understanding of the many aspects of children's development and learning.
 Courses cover several relevant topics, from children's development and language acquisition to the impact of parents and communities on childhood education.
-You can also add a specialization to your degree to provide further focus to your studies.
+You can also add a specialization to your early childhood education degree to provide further focus to your studies.

 To help students acclimate to the online classroom, you may be required to complete Introductory Course requirements.
 Learn more about Introductory Courses.